LostArtefacts/TRX/CONTRIBUTING.md

 Initial build:

 - Compile the project (described in the next section)
-- Copy all .dll and .exe files from `build/` to your game directory
+- Copy all executable files from `build/` to your game directory
 - Copy the contents of `bin/` to your game directory

 Subsequent builds:

 - Compile the project
-- Copy all .dll and .exe files from `build/` to your game directory (we recommend making a script file to do this)
+- Copy all executable files from `build/` to your game directory (we recommend making a script file to do this)

 ## Compiling